For New Directors at Fraternity/Sorority Headquarters

 The Experience

 Think of this as an applied course.
-Each session involves an hour of instruction followed by small group coaching sessions, where participants work with peers from similar organizations and functional areas to apply lessons learned.
-Participants complete work assignments between sessions to apply lessons directly in their job.
-The program follows an institute format, with interconnected content that builds on itself; many insights emerge not just from the content, but from the group dialogue.
+Each session involves a short instructional segment followed by application activities and small group coaching sessions, where participants work with peers from similar organizations and functional areas to apply lessons learned.
+Participants complete work assignments between sessions to content directly in their job.
+The program follows an institute format, with interconnected content that builds on itself.
+Many insights emerge not just from the content, but from the group dialogue.

 Participants